louiskyee/FunctionCallReverseTool/Radare2/README.md

 This Python tool provides a convenient way to extract function call graph and disassembly information from binary files and save the results as DOT and JSON files.
 It leverages Radare2 for analysis and disassembly and uses parallel processing to speed up the processing.

 The tool requires the installation of the `r2pipe` and `tqdm` packages and can be used via the command-line interface.
-The extracted files will be saved in the same location as the input directory, with each binary file having a corresponding DOT file for the function call graph and a JSON file for the disassembly information.
+The extracted files will be saved in a directory named `<binary_directory>_disassemble` located at the same level as the input directory, where `<binary_directory>` is the name of the input directory.
+The `<binary_directory>_disassemble` directory will contain the extracted DOT and JSON files for each binary file, maintaining the same relative path structure as the input directory, along with the extraction and timing log files.

 By using this tool, you can easily analyze binaries, obtain valuable function call graph and disassembly information for further research and analysis.